 Become a volunteer (Candidate) and take up The Cadet Corps Challenge!
 We are highly trained law enforcement and academic professionals, with over 50 years of experience in our perspective fields.
 We are determine to, “Keep the negative elements of society away from our children.”
 However, we cannot accomplish this task alone.
-Which is why we are in the process of expanding our programs which will include research regarding the Criminal Justice System in the 6 regions in the United States: The Cadet Corps maintains the same professional standards as the New Jersey State Police.
+We are in the process of expanding our programs which will include research regarding the Criminal Justice System in the 6 regions in the United States.

 Mentor Positions For All 50 States (Volunteers needed).
 Take up The Cadet Corps Challenge!
 The Cadet Corps is dedicated to combating juvenile delinquency and preventing youth incarceration through leadership and mentoring programs.
 You must work in the following professions:

 - Active Duty or Retired Police Officer.